artnas/UnityVoxelMeshGPU/README.md

 # GPU voxel mesh generation and drawing in Unity HDRP

 This is an experiment to generate a cubic voxel chunk mesh as efficiently as possible.
 This is insanely fast, meshing and drawing at around <b>650</b> FPS on my RTX 4090.
 The mesh generation itself is much faster than that, running at more than <b>1000</b> FPS with camera disabled.

-I did not measure it exactly by doing a build, but it's pretty quick.
+https://user-images.githubusercontent.com/14143603/231909731-d0047d10-7ccd-440d-8c25-6b64d07315ad.mp4

 This example uses a 3D noise library to generate voxel data.
+You can control frequency, amplitude, offset and speed of the noise via inspector in Unity.

+## What you can learn from it

+- How to create a mesh on gpu
-You can control frequency, amplitude and speed of the noise via inspector in Unity.
-This is also an example on how to use shader graph in conjunction with Graphics.DrawProceduralIndirect.
-This was made possible when Unity added VertexId node to shader graph.
+- How to use shader graph with a custom function to draw a mesh using Graphics.DrawProceduralIndirect.
+This was only recently made possible when Unity added VertexId node to shader graph.

-https://user-images.githubusercontent.com/14143603/231909731-d0047d10-7ccd-440d-8c25-6b64d07315ad.mp4

 ## How it works